danielbdias/secret-ci-test/README.md

 This repository contains one example of how you can run Tracetest injecting secrets in a Github Action pipeline.

-The main CI script can be seen on [run-trace-based-tests.yml](.github/workflows/run-trace-based-tests.yml).
+We are testing an example Payment ecosystem with [Tracetest](https://tracetest.io/), through the main CI script can be seen on [run-trace-based-tests.yml](.github/workflows/run-trace-based-tests.yml).
+This script executes a trace-based test that will call the user-facing API with basic auth (that is stored in a Github Secret) and validates if every internal service is properly working.

 ## Application to be tested

 We are testing four APIs that work together to emulate a Payment system.
 There are 4 APIs:
-- [Gateway API](./services/gateway-api): user-facing API that receives payment orders
+- [Gateway API](./services/gateway-api): user-facing API that receives payment orders, protected with Basic Auth
 - [Payment Executor API](./services/payment-executor-api): executes a payment order after analyzing the customer profile
 - [Risk Analysis API](./services/risk-analysis-api): analyze user profile to understand its score
 - [Wallet API](./services/wallet-api): retains data about the Wallet balance of each user